 Your items and character emotions can be mapped to all the number buttons for quick and easy access.
 Holding the shift button accesses the spells menu which you scroll through with the middle mouse button and activate with the left mouse button.
 My personal preference is using an Xbox 360 controller with the original Fable control scheme.
 It makes the game far more easier than it was years ago when I finished it using the keyboard controls.
 The map has been tweaked to allow you to highlight people and get information from the map on those people's functions and names.
 The Microsoft SmartGlass system can also be used to navigate the map, but it seems kind of gimmicky.
 I will point out I don't have a SmartGlass-compatible device, so this judgment is just from videos and word of mouth.
 Achievements have also been added to Fable Anniversary.
 A thousand gold's worth in fact.

 Fable Anniversary - Story

-This review was originally published on 02-20-2014.
+TechRaptor reviewed Fable Anniversary on PC with a code provided by the developer.
+It is also available on Xbox 360.
+This review was originally published on 10-09-2014.
 While care has been taken to update the piece to reflect our modern style guidelines, some of the information may be out of date.
 We've left pieces like this as they were to reflect the original authors' opinions, and for historical context.